 If Opeyemi chooses to make a claim to an employment tribunal, the employer's actions may help show it took 'all reasonable steps' to stop discrimination from happening.

 Vicarious liability can be a complicated area.
-If you have questions you can speak to an Acas adviser.
+If you have questions you can contact the Acas helpline.